 The South Asia and Himalaya Scholarship award is a need-based scholarship program awarded annually.
 It is primarily intended to support students from the South Asian and Himalayan region while they study at RYI.
-Applicants must be able to demonstrate clear financial need in order to receive this award.
 Awards are made in the spring for two consecutive semesters of study starting in the fall.
 This scholarship is not available for the summer program.

 Each scholarship award will cover:

 - 100% of RYI and Kathmandu University registration, admission, and examination fees.

 - 80% of tuition fees at RYI for the fall and spring semesters.

 - 100% of all required class materials, for example, texts, textbooks, and course readers.

 - Specialized English language support, particularly for essay-writing.